redpanda-data/connect/website/docs/components/outputs/blob_storage.md

 ### `storage_access_key`

 The storage account access key.
-It's not taken in consideration if `storage_connection_string` is set
+This field is ignored if `storage_connection_string` is set.

 Type: `string`